DavComo/athleticsStreamCode/README.md

 >Once the text in the top right says you are connected, you are good to go.<br><br>

 >#### Renderer Switching
->Switching renderers isn't as simple as switching control panel since it isn't assumed you would need to switch database mid-stream, but it still is far from complicated. <br>
->To switch renderer database, go to your [streamData.js](./streamData.js) file and change the value of `dbName` to one of your assigned databases.
-Then, start or restart the broadcasting server and your new stream should be attached to your chosen database.<br>
->Since the release of version 1.4.0, it is also possible to switch your renderer database in real time without shutting down the stream through the integrated command console (ICC) with the `updatedb` command.
-For more instructions on how to use the ICC, use the `help` command.
+>Since the release of version 1.4.0, switching renderer databases in real time is also possible without shutting down the stream through the integrated command console (ICC) with the `updatedb` command.
+For more instructions on how to use the ICC, use the `help` command.<br><br>

 <br><br>